If you’re thinking of growing pineapple plants, you don’t have to be a professional gardener to do it.

 Step 4: If you will propagate it in soil, prepare well-drained potting mix soil, and bury the crown in a soil mix.
 You can move the container into a location where it can get full sunlight.

-Step 5: It may take 1 to 2 months for the roots to shoot up from the crown and ready to transplant.
+Step 5: It may take 1 to 2 months for the roots to shoot up from the crown and be ready to transplant.

-If you're doing multiple plantations, maintain around 5 to 6 feet distance between each plant.
-This provides plants enough space to spread.
+If you’re doing multiple plantations, maintain around 5 to 6 feet distance between each plant.
+This provides plants with enough space to spread.